Open-Attestation/documentation-website/website/docs/docs-section/appendix/glossary.md

 See [this definition](https://ethereum.org/en/developers/docs/smart-contracts/#:~:text=A%20%22smart%20contract%22%20is%20simply,address%20on%20the%20Ethereum%20blockchain.&text=Smart%20contracts%20can%20define%20rules,enforce%20them%20via%20the%20code).

 ### Transferable record

-A transferable record is an extended verifiable document that defines a method for identifying the owner of the record at any given time.
+A transferable record, also known as a "transferable document" or "token registry", is an extended verifiable document that defines a method for identifying the owner of the record at any given time.
 It references properties listed in [the UNCITRAL Model Law on Electronic Transferable Records](https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records).

 ### Verifiable document

 A verifiable document refers to an OA document.
+It is also known as a "verifiable credential".
 The data in the OA document is stored in a `.json` file.
 It is a tamper-evident document that cryptographically proves the issuer.

 ### Wallet